amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

     HINT: If you get stuck, click here for detailed info on what to do in the buildspec file
   </summary>

-Add a section to your buildspec.yml file entitled "**env**".
+Add a section to your buildspec.yml file entitled <b>env</b>.
 Within this section you can either choose regular environment variables, or pull them from parameter store, which is what we will do.
 It should look something like this:

 <pre>
 env: